gyan-shrestha/gyan-shrestha.github.io/_pages/about.md

 News
 ------
+* Dec.
+2024: Passed Ph.D.
+Preliminary exam, **Embeddings for Complex Structured and Numerical Data with its Application in Data Fusion**.
 * June 2024:  Our paper **Tabular Embeddings for Tables with Bi-Dimensional Hierarchical Metadata and Nesting** was accepted by EDBT 2025.
 * Dec.
 2023: Passed Ph.D.
 Qualifying exam.